EOEPCA/iam/docs/admin/installation/installation.md

     namespace: iam
 ```

-#### Route Configuration
+### Route Configuration

-A route need to be configured at least for Keycloak.
+A route needs to be configured at least for Keycloak.
 Optionally, further routes can be added for Open Policy Agent (OPA)
 and any other services that need to be accessible from outside the
 cluster.
+The `iam-bb` Helm chart does this automatically based on
+the settings made in the `values.yaml` file.

 The following is an example route definition for Keycloak.
-It includes
+For information,
-a workaround for a potential issue that causes redirects to address a
+it still includes a workaround for a potential issue that causes redirects to
-container port (9443) instead of the official HTTPS port (443).
+address a container port (9443) instead of the official HTTPS port (443).
+Note that this workaround has meanwhile become part of the global IAM
+setup and has therefore been commented out.

 ```
 apiVersion: apisix.apache.org/v2